Scara98/Portfolio/Project 1.md

 Annual Subscribers only made up **61%** of the rides during the weekend.

 ## Project Conclusions
-Males between ages 25-35 are the majority rider type for Annual Subscribers.
+* Males between ages 25-35 are the majority rider type for Annual Subscribers
-Casual Riders mostly use bikes on weekends whereas Annual Subscribers mostly use them during the weekdays.
+* Casual Riders mostly use bikes on weekends whereas Annual Subscribers mostly use them during the weekdays
-Annual Subscribers use bikes for short periods of time whereas Casual Riders use bikes for long periods of time.
+* Annual Subscribers use bikes for short periods of time whereas Casual Riders use bikes for long periods of time

 ## Recommendations
-Target audience should be males 25-35
+* Target audience should be males 25-35
-Create annual subscription that is cheaper but only allows use on weekends Put advertisements on social media used by targeted demographic
+* Create annual subscription that is cheaper but only allows use on weekends
+* Put advertisements on social media used by targeted demographic